Surrounded by mountains, pine forests, lakes, and farmland, Da Lat is perfect for those who love outdoor exploration.

 Shopping in Da Lat: Where to buy food & necessaries

+Bach Hoa Xanh and small convenience stores are also my to-go.
 Buying fresh vegetables and meat from a local market is another idea.
-We found the prices are not too different compared to the supermarket.
+We find the prices are not too different compared to the supermarket.

 Best cafe to work in Da Lat

 Where to find a quiet space to work in Da Lat?
-As Da Lat is a tourist city, some cafes are usually full of people taking photos and being quite loud.
+Da Lat is a tourist city, and some cafes are usually full of people taking photos and being quite loud.

 I’ve spent a few months scouring Da Lat for the best laptop-friendly workspaces where freelancers, students, aspiring writers, and all hustlers can have a seat and get things done.
 Check my Da Lat coffee guide for more information.

 We usually meet new people at bars, restaurants, or events in Da Lat.
-Heyla Cocktail Bar is our favorite spot to hang out and we enjoy visiting Farmer market on Sunday at Green Box Coffee (85 Xo Viet Nghe Tinh).
+Heyla Cocktail Bar is our favorite spot to hang out, and we enjoy visiting the Organic Farmer’s Market on Sunday at Green Box Coffee (85 Xo Viet Nghe Tinh).

 Life in Da Lat

 Cool and pleasant weather is what we love about Da Lat.
-The temperature in Dalat fluctuates from 12 to 26 degrees, and the climate is divided into two seasons like other Central Highlands provinces.
+The temperature in Da Lat fluctuates from 12 to 26 degrees, and the climate is divided into two seasons like in other Central Highlands provinces.

-During the dry season, the climate in Dalat is quite pleasant.
+During the dry season, the climate in Da Lat is quite pleasant.
 The day is sunny, and the night will be a bit chilly.
-You can prepare yourself thin clothes and a thin coat for the evening to go for a walk.
+You can prepare yourself with summer clothes and a thin coat for the evening to go for a walk.

-Meanwhile, the weather in Dalat during the rainy season (mid-June to October) is the exact opposite.
+Meanwhile, the weather in Da Lat during the rainy season (mid-May to October) is the exact opposite.
 At this time in Dalat, the weather is very erratic, it can be sunny, and suddenly it’s pouring rain.

-We rarely see traffic jams during weekdays, while the road can be a bit busier at the weekends.
-There’re lots of big tourist buses and cars on the road from Friday to Sunday, so we generally avoid going to the center on these days.
+We rarely see traffic jams on weekdays, while the road can be a bit busier at the weekends.
+There are many big tourist buses and cars on the route from Friday to Sunday, so we generally avoid going to the center on these days.